 Head to one of the southernmost tips of Costa Rica’s Pacific coast by river taxi.
 The Osa Peninsula is home to Corcovado National Park, one of the most biologically diverse places on Earth.
 Take a guided hike through the park and scout for tapirs, toucans, and other native and endemic wildlife.

-Conclude your program at a beachside lodge in Uvita, located on Costa Rica’s Pacific coast and home of the Marino Ballena National Park.
+Conclude your program at a beachside lodge in Uvita, located on Costa Rica’s Pacific coast and home of Ballena National Marine Park.
 Enjoy a secluded beach at low tide and try to spot whales in the distance.
 Start the day to the sounds of howler monkeys in the rainforest canopy, and take a day trip to the Sierpe River for a guided exploration by kayak.
-Photograph the DiquĂs Spheres at sunset, ancient stone spheres remnants of Mesoamerican times.
+Photograph the Diquís Spheres at sunset, ancient stone spheres remnants of Mesoamerican times.
 Put the finishing touches on your On Assignment project, then present it to your group.

 Enjoy a final celebratory dinner with your group near the capital city of San Jose, and reflect on your experiences together.